-‘Big Brother 18’ James Huling Sets The Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex And Drug Abuse
+‘Big Brother 18’ Star James Huling Sets Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex, Drug Abuse

 — James Huling (@AsianJamesBB17) May 1, 2017

 Big Brother followers voiced concerns that James is using drugs, and that was the cause of the recent salty behavior.
-James revealed that he isn’t on drugs and that he is just angry about how the breakup ended.
+James revealed he isn’t on drugs and that he is just angry about how the breakup ended.

 “It’s definitely NOT true.
 I am 1000% drug-free.
 I don’t mess with that stuff.
 Nobody would’ve known she sent those fake paperwork to my house if I hadn’t come out.
 I haven’t had any contact with Natalie in four months.”